Globalshift Limited - email@example.com Globalshift.co.uk is as up-to-date as possible but some information may not be the most recent available

 The Zimbabwe Craton is separated from the Kaapvaal Craton to the southeast by the metamorphic Limpopo Belt which remained geologically active for longer.
 North of the Zimbabwe Craton is the Zambezi Belt in Zambia.

-The Kalahari craton was covered by a large inland basin during the Late Carboniferous to the Middle-Jurassic which, in Zimbabwe, includes the Kariba and Kalahari basins in the northwest of the country.
-This area was explored for oil and gas in Zambia but without success.
+The Kalahari craton was covered by a large inland basin during the Late Carboniferous to the Middle-Jurassic which, in Zimbabwe, includes the Kariba and Kalahari basins in the northwest of the country and the Caborra Bassa basin in the northeast.
+The Kariba and Kalahari were explored for oil and gas in Zambia but without success whilst the Caborra basin has also been studied in Mozambique.
 The Kalahari basin has large Carboniferous coal resources.
 During the Jurassic the crust under the Karoo basin in the southwest of Southern Africa ruptured, releasing huge volumes of basaltic lava bringing Karoo sedimentation to an end.

 The geology of Zimbabwe appears unsuitable for oil and gas generation and accumulation although there are extensive gassy coals in the Karoo.
 Globalshift considers it unlikely that any conventional gas discoveries could be commercially viable and the country thus has no petroleum potential besides for CBM.